boroskoyo/sidekick-nodejs-quickstart/README.md

 5. Visit http://localhost:3000 and use Quickstart application.

-6. Observe your collected trace events at VSCode Sidekick: Trace Events panel.
+6. Observe your collected trace events at VSCode Sidekick: Trace Events panel!

+Check out docs for more: https://docs.runsidekick.com/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>